Skip to content

 Summer: The Midnight Sun Fishing

-Experience the unique phenomenon of the midnight sun, where you can fish under a sky that never darkens.
+Experience the unique phenomenon of the midnight sun, where you can fish under a sky that never fully darkens.
+That changes the rhythm of the trip in a way many visitors do not forget.
+Summer fishing in Norway is as much about light as it is about catch.

 Winter: The Arctic Challenge